Elizabeth McGinitie, PhD, BSc (Honours)

 Teaching

-I have taught a variety of chemistry courses to date including general chemistry, introductory and advanced inorganic chemistry, introductory and advanced organic chemistry and organic spectroscopy.
+I have taught a variety of chemistry courses to date including general chemistry, introductory and advanced inorganic chemistry, introductory and advanced organic chemistry, organic spectroscopy, physical chemistry, environmental chemistry and introductory and advanced chemical synthesis.

 The courses that I currently teach are: